web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/output/disableMinimize.md

 - **Type:** `boolean`
 - **Default:** `false`

-Whether to disable code minification in production build.
+Whether to disable code minification on production builds.

-By default, JS code and CSS code are minified during production build.
-If you do not want to minify the code, you can set `disableMinimize` to `true`.
+By default, JS and CSS code is minified during the production build to improve the page performance.
+If you do not want to the code to be minified, you can set `disableMinimize` to `true`.

 ```js
 export default {